dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When people are very quotable, it can make it harder to listen to what they actually have to say.
+  If you're going through hell, keep going.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1492 days)
+## 🌟 Experiences (1493 days)

 ### 🧮 Programming languages